csehong/Maryland-Yupenn/README.md

 Description
 ------------
 While static scene datasets have been extensively introduced, only two public datasets exist for dynamic scenes.
-To address this lack, we constructed a dataset that includes 23 dynamic scene classes with 10 videos per 215 class by combining the Maryland and Yupenn datasets.
+To address this short coming, we construct a dataset that includes 23 dynamic scene classes with 10 videos per class by combining the Maryland and Yupenn datasets.

-Because the number of sequences in each class differs between Maryland (10) and Yupenn (14), we selected 10 random sequences per each class in both datasets.
+Because the number of sequences in each class differs between Maryland (10) and Yupenn (14), we select 10 random sequences from each class in both datasets.

-For those classes that exist in both datasets, such as "Forest Fire," "Fountain," and "Waterfall", five random sequences were extracted from each dataset and combined.
-We additionally incorporated "Smooth Traffc" in Maryland and "Highway" in Yupenn because they have very similar appearances and motion.
+For those classes that exist in both datasets, such as "Forest Fire," "Fountain," and "Waterfall", five random sequences are extracted from each dataset, and combined.
+We additionally incorporate "Smooth Traffc" in Maryland and "Highway" in Yupenn because they have very similar appearances and motion.

 NOTE